 The fitness schedule is subject to change, based on participation.
 If a class has three or less participants for three weeks in a row, it will be cancelled for the remainder of the semester.
 The best way to keep your favorite class on the schedule is to attend it regularly—and bring a friend or two.

 Want a group fitness schedule for quick reference in your office or room?
-Click here to print a 2019 fall group fitness poster.
+2020 winter group fitness schedule coming soon!!

 Strong legs, a shaped booty and a firm core are the necessary foundations to being stronger and more fit.
 These classes tone those problem areas and have you looking great in no time.
 Whether you want to be more lean, tone your muscles, or just improve your fitness levels, this is the class for you.

 Feeling like your arms and legs get all the attention in your workouts?
 Refocus your workout by burning calories with some cardio exercises and then strengthen your core—the often forgotten, but most important, part of your body that supports all the other muscles.
 Each class will be a little different but you’re sure to leave feeling equally as sweaty and strong.